 Through our M.Sc. in Economics from University of Leeds, you’ll combine current mainstream theoretical and applied techniques with a range of alternative critical perspectives, equipping you to meet the growing demand for economics in an era of global challenges such as climate change.

-Youll gain unique insight into pressing economic issues, from the microeconomics of firms and markets to the macroeconomics of the global economy.
-Optional modules will also allow you to tailor your learning to your interests or career plans, from comparative economics to the economics of transport regulation, and principles of health economics to corporate finance.
+You’ll gain unique insight into pressing economic issues, from the microeconomics of firms and markets to the macroeconomics of the global economy.
+Optional modules will also allow you to tailor your learning to your interests or career plans, from comparative modules in global economics and development economics to the economics of regulation, and principles of health economics, environmental economics or corporate finance.Academic excellence

 Our Economics department stands for a distinctive type of economics, which is realistic, interdisciplinary and policy relevant.
 We take an open-minded approach to economic problems, and draw on expertise from one of the major hubs of heterodox economics research in the UK.Career opportunities

 You only need to take one of these language tests: